 Isaac Hagins had two kick off returns in pre-season.
 He was then injured on the opening kick-off of the game with Houston and was placed on IR for the rest of the season.
 30 years later, and the Bucs still haven't returned a kick-off for a touchdown in the regular season.

 FREQUENT FLYER MILEAGE

 TE David Grammell was cut by the Dallas Cowboys on a Thursday afternoon.
 He was signed by the Bucs and hence on the Friday, flew from California to Tampa.
 On the Saturday, he flew back to California for the opening pre-season game against the Rams.
 He then flew back to Tampa, was released from the team, and then flew back home.... to California.

-NFL Films President Steve Sabol remembers one banner that hung in the endzone at Tampa Stadium - "Bucs fever - catch it, because our receivers can't."
+The late NFL Films President Steve Sabol remembered one banner that hung in the endzone at Tampa Stadium - "Bucs fever - catch it, because our receivers can't."